The Ultimate Blue Light Guide: Screens, Sleep, Glasses And Protection that Works!

 10 Tops Ways to Crush Digital Blue Light From Screens and 9 Great Reasons Why You Want To Protect Your Eyes and Your Health

-- Visible blue light is actually quite natural and quite lovely when it does occur naturally, like in a beautiful blue sky on a sparkling sunlit afternoon.
+Visible blue light is actually quite natural and quite lovely when it occurs naturally, like in a beautiful blue sky on a sparkling sunlit afternoon.
 The cause for concern is artificial blue light, particularly from screens.

-- Lack of melatonin has been linked to not only problems with sleep, but inflammation, immune function, and even cancer.
+Lack of melatonin has been linked to not only problems with sleep, but also to inflammation, immune function, and even cancer.

 How Anti Blue Light Glasses Help Melatonin and Sleep

-It's appears, no pun intended, that seeing any blue light in a particular range can stop melatonin secretion.
+It's appears that seeing any blue light in a particular range can stop melatonin secretion.

-When we talk about the nasty type of Blue Light and all the ways it can mess with our body wellness, we're talking about a range of blue light in the melanopic spectrum.
+When we talk about the nasty type of blue light and all the ways it can mess with our body's wellness, we're talking about a range of blue light in the melanopic spectrum.
 That would be the light that falls in the 400 to 500 nanometer range.
-This particular range blue on the visible light spectrum has been proven to suppress melatonin.
+This particular range of blue light on the visible light spectrum has been proven to suppress melatonin.

 Timing is Everything When It Comes To Melatonin

-When it comes to Blue Light and healthy melatonin production, the good news is that if we can manage our exposure to it to match the natural light cycles that we experience day and night, the melatonin can be released in our bodies as it should be.
+The good news is that when we manage our exposure to blue light so that it matches the natural light cycles of day and night, then melatonin can be released in our bodies as it should be.

 TOP 10 Best Ways Block Blue Light From Screens

-The key to blocking Blue Light is know how much you're blocking and "layer it" like sunscreen. --As the sun sets, your eyes need to start getting less and less blue light, so that a good 2-3 hours before sleep- you're not getting much, if any.
+The key to blocking blue light is to know how much you're blocking and "layer it" like sunscreen.
+As the sun sets, your eyes need to start getting less and less blue light, so that a good 2-3 hours before sleep, you're not getting much blue light if any.